marcotamwork/marcotamwork.github.io/content/posts/tf_azure-3tier/index.md

 ```
 #### MySQL Database

-After all audit log settings created, we create MySQL Database.
+After all audit log settings are created, we create MySQL Database.

 ```
 # MySQL Database